 Delve into the past in South Eastern Ontario by exploring sites that played a key role in Canada’s past.
 Become a soldier for a day and learn to fire a real cannon; immerse yourself in pioneer living; lock through on a historic canal, or even eat bread that is made from heritage wheat milled by authentic techniques in a 200-year-old grist mill.
 The experiences in South Eastern Ontario are waiting to transport you back in time – and reveal another side of this intriguing region!

-Fort Henry National Historic Site of Canada is one of Canada’s premiere historic attractions, along with the Rideau Canal and the Kingston Fortifications, has been designated a UNESCO World Heritage Site.
+Fort Henry National Historic Site of Canada is one of Canada’s premier historic attractions, along with the Rideau Canal and the Kingston Fortifications has been designated a UNESCO World Heritage Site.
 Fort Henry in Kingston offers exhibit and museum tours, live artillery demos, mock battles, guided tours – and kids can even march with the Fort Henry Guard!
 The award-winning, world-famous Sunset Ceremonies take place Wednesday evenings in July and August.
 Redesigned for this season with a new, action-packed show, the Sunset Ceremonies promise to captivate, featuring the Fort Henry Guard Drums, Drill Squad and Artillery Detachments presenting a taste of 1860s military music, drill and artillery.

 Walk through history – literally.
 The refurbished Brockville Railway Tunnel has the distinction of being the first railway tunnel in Canada, completed in 1860 and running under downtown Brockville.
 The experience is accented by a colourful light show highlighting the tunnel’s architecture and geology, as well as sound effects imitating the trains that once passed under the city from the waterfront.